romandobra/lessbian/README.md

 # Debian LiveCD toram.
-With the latest drivers
+Skinny desktop with the latest drivers

 It is less Debian - LESSBIAN.
 Gnome desktop into live boot ISO.
 No bloatware.
 Fresh drivers.